 Restricted assets reduced by liabilities and deferred inflows of resources related to those assets.
 Generally, a liability relates to restricted assets if the asset results from a resource flow that also results in the recognition of a liability or if the liability will be liquidated with the restricted assets reported.
-At December 31, 2016 and 2015, PNCC have deferred outflows of resources, and deferred inflows of resources that it was included as component of restricted net position.
+At December 31, 2017 and 2016, PNCC have deferred outflows of resources, and deferred inflows of resources that were included as a component of restricted net position.